Configuring rolling app deployments

 2. After the command creates the deployment, the cc_deployment_updater BOSH job runs in the background, updating deployments as follows:

-1. Adds another instance of the new web process and removes an instance from the old web process.
+1. Adds up to max_in_flight instances of the new web process and removes instances from the old web process.
 This step repeats until the new web process reaches the required number of instances.

 2. Removes the old web process.
 The new web process now fully replaces the old web process.